-The following universities are using Principles of Database Management as a textbook:
+The following universities and institutions are using Principles of Database Management as a textbook:

 See what people are writing and saying about the book.